fxos-components/fxos-component/README.md

 });
 ```

+Extensible components come with a little bit of overhead.
+For instance,
-Extensible components store a copy of the template string and setting
+they store a copy of the template string that derived components
+will use to properly inherit the styles.
+With the extensible flag set to false
+components won't store the template string and some memory will be saved.
-the flag to false will prevent storing that string.
-This is an optimization
-for production systems and large component hierarchies.
-All component are extensible
+This is an optimization for production systems and large component hierarchies.
-by default.
+Registed components are extensible by default.

 ## Tests